Georgia - What to watch in 2026

 • All of the state House seats

-• Half of the state Senate seats
+• About half of the state Senate seats

 These offices influence whether new laws are introduced or blocked, and how existing laws are enforced across the state.